 Her other recent book Museums and Atlantic Slavery (part of the Museums in Focus series) was published by Routledge in April 2021.
 Exploring how slavery, the Atlantic slave trade, and enslaved people are represented through words, visual images, artifacts, and audiovisual materials in museums in Europe and the Americas, the book will help readers to recognize how depictions of human bondage in museums and exhibitions often fail to challenge racism and white supremacy inherited from the period of slavery.

 Her previous book Reparations for Slavery and the Slave Trade: A Transnational and Comparative History is the first monograph to present a narrative history of the demands of financial, material, and symbolic reparations for slavery and the Atlantic slave trade.
 It explores a myriad of written primary sources in several languages, including abolitionist pamphlets, parliamentary debates, petitions by former slaves, newspaper articles, congressional bills, as well as public discourses by black activists and politicians in Europe, Africa, and the Americas.
 The various chapters examine the multiple dimensions of the demands of reparations, including the period of slavery, the emancipation era, the post-abolition period, and the present.
-Professor Araujo is preparing a revised and expanded edition of this book, under contract with Bloomsbury.
+An expanded edition of this book is under contract with Bloomsbury and forthcoming in 2023.

 Professor Araujo conducted fieldwork and archival research in Brazil, the Republic of Benin, Canada, France, England, Belgium, and the United States.
 Engaging with the public is an important dimension of Professor Araujo's work.
 Her opinion articles in English and Portuguese appeared in the Washington Post, Newsweek, History News Network, Intercept Brasil, and the Brazilian magazine Ciência Hoje.
 Her work has been featured in several media outlets in the United States, Portugal, Canada, Brazil, Spain, France, and the Netherlands.